Department Chair: Spencer Kimura, 847.635.1827, firstname.lastname@example.org

 Clinical placements require health assessment and certain immunizations, at an additional cost to students.
 Contact Health Services, 847-635-1885 for forms and information.

-Limited enrollment program conducted at an area hospital.
+Limited enrollment program conducted in area hospitals

 Fire Science Technology (FIR) Courses